We are passionate about Southern Africa, and know everything there is to know about all of the destinations we suggest.

 Zanzibar is an archipelago in the Indian Ocean, just off of the coast of the mainland Tanzania.
 It consists of many small islands and two large ones, namely Unguja and Pemba.
-Unguja – the main island, informally referred to as Zanzibar – is the largest and most popular island of the archipelago, while Pemba is more remote and less visited by tourists.
+Unguja – the main island, is the largest and most popular island of the archipelago, while Pemba is more remote and less visited by tourists.

 Zanzibar has one of the most interesting and multi-cultural histories in Africa.
 Growing as a nation from an ancient trade-route between the Dark Continent and the mysterious lands of Arabia and Asia, Zanzibar boasts a fascinating mix of African and Muslim cultures.
 Hear the calls to prayer from ancient mosques while street vendors invite passing tourists into their colourful stalls, greeting them with a warm Swahili ‘Jambo, Karibu!’ (‘hello and welcome!’).